-My office hours are listed on the front of the syllabus, and I would love to meet with you to get you extra, one-on-one article assistance or just to hang out.
-Everyone will need to set up a one-on-one meeting with me by the end of the third week to talk about your semester goals.
+My office hours are listed on the front of the syllabus, and I would love to meet with you to get you extra, one---on---one article assistance or just to hang out.
+Everyone will need to set up a one---on---one meeting with me in the first two weeks of the semester to talk about your semester goals.
 If you do not come during my office hours or schedule that meeting by the end of the third week, it will significantly impact your ability to receive a passing "grade" for the class.